beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ### `src/views/doc.js`

-Our app's HTML and CSS styling can be found inside of this file along with our `visits` being displayed.
+You'll find your app's HTML and CSS styling are inside of this file, but most importantly, the `visits` are being displayed on the frontend showing off the cool functionality of HTTP functions.

 ### `.arc`

-Your `.arc` file is where you will provision new scheduled functions.
+Your `.arc` manifest file is where you provision new scheduled functions.

 Infrastructure-as-code is the practice of provisioning and maintaining cloud infrastructure using a declarative manifest file.
 It's like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use)

-By checking in your Begin app's project manifest (.arc) file with your code, you can ensure you have precisely the cloud resources your code depends on.
+By checking in your Begin app's project manifest (`.arc`) file with your code, you can ensure you have precisely the cloud resources your code depends on to function.
 This is crucial for ensuring reproducibility and improving iteration speed.

-> 💡 **Learn more!** Head here to dig deeper into [provisioning and working with event functions in Begin apps](/en/event-functions/provisioning/).
+> 💡 **Learn more!** Head here to dig deeper into [provisioning and how to work with event functions in Begin apps](/en/event-functions/provisioning/).

 ---

-## How scheduled functions work in this app
+## How scheduled functions work

 This app is designed to demonstrate the power of scheduled functions and Begin data.
 Every visit to this page is stored in a Begin data table that is then backed up every 6 hours using our scheduled function.
+The count of every visit is incremented and displayed instantly on the frontend of our small app.

 ![Scheduled starter](/_static/screens/shared/begin-scheduled.jpg)

-This HTTP function is capturing the number of visits to the page and incrementing the database by 1 upon every new visit.
+This HTTP function is capturing the number of visits to the page and incrementing the count by 1 upon every new visit.
+It is also storing this data inside of our Begin data `table` simultaneously.

 ```js
 // src/http/get-index/index.js